isomerpages/moe-catholichigh/_academic/Physical Education/Signature Programmes.md

 ### Active Youth Workout (Zumba)

 In order to increase physical activity participation among pupils through regular workout sessions, the PE Department collaborates with  the Health Promotion Board in the Active Youth Workout.
-All the Primary 3 pupils participate in Zumba sessions which will improve cardiovascular fitness through a full-body workout.
+All the Primary 3 pupils participate in Zumba sessions which will improve their cardiovascular fitness through a full-body workout.

 ![Active Youth Workout](/images/Primary/PE/Active%20Youth%20Workout.jpg)**Primary 3 pupils dancing to the beat**